10 Top-Rated Fishing Lodges in Ontario

-Cat Island Lodge is a fly-in fishing lodge with basic woodsy-style cabins and a traditional open-beam-style dining room.
+The lodge has basic woodsy-style cabins and a traditional open-beam-style dining room.
 The resort has nine cabins, and packages include round-trip flights via float plane from Red Lake or Ear Falls.
-Cabins come with maid service, meals, boat, motor, gas, and bait included.
+Cabins come with maid service, meals, a boat, motor, gas, and bait included.
 Fishing guides are optional, but recommended at least at the start until you are familiar with the area.

 Hundreds and hundreds of miles of shoreline on a flooded lake provide an ideal environment for fish.
 Anglers come to this lake primarily for walleye, which are not only abundant, but large.
 The Lac Seul area is spectacular, with pine-studded shorelines, countless islands, and abundant wildlife.

 Lac Seul, north of Dryden, stretches out over an immense area, and one of the best ways to get out to the fish and stay on location when they are biting is to rent a houseboat.
 This concept was first pioneered by Lac Seul Floating Lodges.

 They offer eleven "floating lodges" that provide everything you could possibly need.
 Fully outfitted boats come with kitchens, bathrooms, barbecues, and generators for power, making them a complete house on the water.
 Screened-in sunrooms allow you to watch the sunsets and avoid the bugs.

 While this is not a traditional fishing lodge experience, it is definitely a unique experience and can be a great, cost-effective, option for families or groups.